 We keep giggling and laughing, but leave shortly.
 As we ride home, we kept punching each other.
-It’s understood that sneaking into girls’ bedrooms is a new phase in our maturity.
-At Monday’s practice, several girls asks if we had done it.
-Lydia just can’t stop gossiping, even if it’s about herself.
+It is understood that sneaking into girls’ bedrooms is a new phase in our maturity.
+At Monday’s practice, several girls asks if we did it.
+Lydia just cannot stop gossiping, even if it is about herself.
 That night it is Lydia who comes to our window, fair turnabout.
 Dad installed a rope ladder for an emergency fire escape.
 We make her climb up, calling her Lydia of the Jungle.
 She completely checks out our room.

 “Boys are so gross,” she notes, as I hastily put away dirty socks and tees.

 “Welcome to the Pit.”

 “It’s pretty cool, living in a tower with windows on all sides.
 It must get a breeze at night.”